mjfusa/m365-roadmap-agent/suggested_prompts/prompting_guide.md

-# Prompting Guide for Message Center Agent
+# Prompting Guide for M365 Roadmap Agent

-Below are concise natural-language query patterns that can be used with the Message Center Agent.
-Use these patterns as templates you can paste into the Message Center Agent.
+Below are concise natural-language query patterns that can be used with the M365 Roadmap Agent.
+Use these patterns as templates you can paste into the M365 Roadmap Agent.

 ## Overview
 - value[] (message object) — per-property patterns